-Although school uniform is not compulsory, it does give children a sense of corporate identity and we encourage the children to wear it.
+The school has a uniform, which gives children a sense of corporate identity and we encourage the children to wear it.
 The uniform is a purple sweatshirt or cardigan with the school logo and name embroidered on it.
 This is worn with grey or black trousers or skirts and a white or deep purple polo shirt.
 In the summer checked dresses in purple or blue may be worn.